ethereum/EIPs/EIPS/eip-draft_request_id.md

 **Q: Networking works today, isn't this just adding bloat?**

-This is adding a single integer per command while at the same time reducing code complexity and improving networking effiency.
+This is adding a single integer per command while at the same time reducing code complexity and improving networking efficiency.
 The addition seems justified.

 **Q: Why not demand request ids to be sequential?**